department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/learning-center-mvp-findings-summary.md

 At multiple times during the session, participants were asked where they would find content that is classified as `Tier 1` by DSVA, such as a benefit application or benefit eligibility information.
 7 of 8 participants said they would look in the learning center for this information:

 - By returning to the home page and browsing links by topic, or
-- By searching with the `Search Learning Center` radio button selected.
+- By searching with the `Search learning center` radio button selected.

 When asked "How would you apply for a benefit you don't already have?" on a learning center article page, 4 of 8 participants expected to find the application via a `View all articles` link in a topic section, and 2 of the 8 participants would use search with the learning center option selected.